Skip to main content

 1. Add Content

-This option allows you to add different content types in a "WSYIWYG" text box, for combining text and images together in one section.
-Click the + icon in the editor menu to either link an image from another site (or from the content collection), or upload from cloud storage.
-Clicking the paperclip icon will let you upload directly from your device.
+From the content editor you could also select the + icon to either link to an image from another site (or from the content collection), or upload from cloud storage.
+Clicking the paperclip icon will let you upload directly from your device and can be useful for formats not supported by the add image button.
+These options will not allow you to zoom or change the aspect ratio of the image.

 2. Add HTML